bschaatsbergen/datever/README.md

 # DateVer [![Godoc](https://godoc.org/github.com/bschaatsbergen/datever?status.svg)](https://godoc.org/github.com/bschaatsbergen/datever) ![GitHub Release](https://img.shields.io/github/v/release/bschaatsbergen/datever)

+> [!CAUTION]
+> This package is still experimental and the API may change in the future.

 DateVer is a library to define, compare and validate date ranges while adhering to [semantic versioning](https://semver.org/).
 DateVer versions consist of a year, month, day, and an optional patch.
 The patch can be used to indicate pre-release versions, such as alpha, beta, or release candidates.
 DateVer helps to provide a clear chronological view of your software's evolution.

 ## Example DateVer versions